MONITOR CALIBRATION

 TROUBLESHOOTING COLOR ISSUES

-If the Photoshop tests outlined above confirm your monitor profile is good — and you are having color problems outside of Photoshop, like in Save For Web, ImageReady, FireWorks, Aperture, web browsers — you will need to learn how to TROUBLESHOOT YOUR WORKFLOW.
+If the Photoshop tests outlined above confirm your monitor profile is at least okay — and you are having color problems outside of Photoshop, like in Save For Web, ImageReady, FireWorks, Aperture, Web browsers — you will need to learn how to TROUBLESHOOT YOUR WORKFLOW and USE PROFILES.

 1) Color changes on the Web, and/or in Photoshop SAVE FOR WEB.